Skip to main content

 Breaking Isolation: Solutions for Navigating Solitude

-City Manager and County Administrator Think Tanks are confidential environments where leaders come together to discuss real time challenges and opportunities faced by these managers specifically.
+City Manager and County Administrator Think Tanks are confidential environments where leaders Think Tank Testimonialcome together to discuss real time challenges and opportunities faced by these managers specifically.
 Beyond the typical discussion around delivering the best outcomes to the community, Think Tanks are focused on supporting the Chief Administrative Officers individually.
 Participants help one another by asking questions from different perspectives to help identify root causes to problems.
 They offer each other wisdom and support.
 They acknowledge personal wins and offer one another affirmation.

 Local Government Executive Coaching provides direct support to an isolated leader.
 It provides a confidential space to discuss challenges, progress, and strategies for improvement, with someone that has been a City Manager or County Administrator.
 The Executive Coach will tailor sessions to the unique needs of each CAO with a relationship that is ongoing, ensuring support whenever needed.